tonvchong/docker-ssr/README.md

 # docker-ssr
-simple docker ssserver with python
+simple docker ssserver from python

 You can configure multiple users (port-password pairs) via the file `shadowsocks.json`.